These FAQs should answer most of your questions about arriving in Berkeley.

 Note: A small number of students that participate in pre approved programs will be able to move in on August 13.

 There are no early move-ins.
-Only a select number of pre approved students.
-You can move in late, although you may miss some valuable orientation and programming.
+Only a select number of students that participate in pre-approved programs will be able to move in on August 13.
+You may move in late, although you may miss some valuable orientation and programming.

 Go to the front desk of the Unit and they will assist you.
 If you arrive very late, you will need to call the staff person on call.
 Follow the instructions posted on the main door of the Unit office.